saramedernach/C/calculator/README.md

 - If the token is an operator,  the stack machine pops numbers off of the stack, performs the operation on those numbers, and pushes the result onto the stack.

-If evertything goes well, there will be one number on the stack after all tokens have been processed.
+If everything goes well,  there will be one number on the stack after all tokens have been processed.
 This is the final value of the input expression.